-- Our findings show a very negative financial impact on traditional engine technology running on MGO/HFO/VLSFO in the high case scenario, with near-zero or negative IRR on the capital being invested on all such ship types under this scenario. - IRRs are lower for ammonia engine technologies compared to MGO/HFO engine technology under the base case scenario, however, generate acceptable IRR in a tougher high case regulatory environment where traditional engines have negative IRRs. - The IMO target for emissions reduction is within reach with existing engine technology for VLCCs and Capesize based on MGO/VLSFO/HFO and LNG as fuel, albeit 50% blending of zero-emission fuel and further speed reduction is needed
+ndings show a very negative financial impact on onal engine technology running on MGO/HFO/VLSFO in gh case scenario, with near-zero or negative IRR on the Il being invested on all such ship types under this scenario.

+are lower for ammonia engine technologies compared GO/HFO engine technology under the base case rio, however, generate acceptable IRR in a tougher high regulatory environment where traditional engines have ive IRRs.

+10 target for emissions reduction is within reach with ng engine technology for VLCCs and Capesize based GO/VLSFO/HFO and LNG as fuel, albeit 50% blending of emission fuel and further speed reduction is needed.